 When a customer needs HVAC services, they will first request estimates from a service provider.
 However, after receiving the estimates, some customers may not book the job on the same day.

 Failure to follow up on the sent-out estimates could result in lost HVAC Business because the client may decide to go with a more aggressive service provider.

 To ensure that no open estimate slips through the cracks and increase bookings, investing in project estimating tools such as this HVAC estimate template from ServiceTitan can help.
 This tool allows the user to set reminders of open estimates so you can follow up on them, thus minimizing the possible loss of potential revenue.

 2. Extending credit

 Most businesses fail not because they are unprofitable but because they run low on cash flow.
 Extending credit is one primary reason why most HVAC Business owners run low on cash flow.
 So, make it clear with your clients that you do not extend credit.

 Only accept cash, credit, or debit cards and checks, and let your clients understand that payment is expected once the project is completed or by milestones.
 That way, you will not struggle with your payrolls and other bills.

 4. Not marketing enough

 Today’s business scene is very competitive.
 For a business to stand out from the crowd, it has to do its marketing correctly.
-If you are not giving marketing the attention it deserves, you can be sure that someone else is, and maybe eating into your clientele.
+If you are not giving marketing the attention it deserves, or hiring a specialized marketing team like Hook Agency, you can be sure that someone else is, and maybe eating into your clientele.

 All forms of marketing will require some form of investment in terms of money and time.
 When marketing as a small business, it is crucial to understand that you need to market your company just as much as you sell your product.
 A customer is only royal if they “buy” the company first before the product.